AnOpenSauceDev/AnOpenSauceDev/README.md

 Mainly using Java, JS and _**very** occasionally_ Rust in the real world.
 I also mess around with C# and GDScript/Python for some projects.

-Currently learning graphics and shader stuff.
+Currently learning graphics and shader stuff every now and then.

 Website (not hosting at root just yet): https://anopensauce.dev, and hosting Is This Mod Legit at: https://isthismodlegit.anopensauce.dev/

+Cloudflare is pretty cool.

+I'm not associated in any way with the Open Sauce event (my account was made a **while** before it was created), but Willam Osman is pretty cool.